Dear Evan Hansen: Act 2

 Evan and Alana pitch a fundraising campaign on The Connor Project's website, to raise $50,000 to restore the abandoned apple orchard.
-Meanwhile, Jared continues to help Evan write fabricated emails ("Sincerely Me" [Reprise]).
+Meanwhile, Jared continues to help Evan write fabricated emails, narrowly avoiding a fabricated incest subplot from Jared ("Sincerely Me" [Reprise]).
 After Heidi learns about Evan's speech about Connor online, she asks him why she never knew about this or the "friendship", and they get into a fight.
 Evan runs to the Murphys' house, where he bonds with Larry, who offers Evan Connor's old, unused baseball glove ("To Break In a Glove").
-Zoe tells Evan that she does not want their relationship to be about Connor, but about the two of them ("Only Us").
+While on a date in his house, Evan offhandedly mentions that Heidi is struggling for funds to pay for his college ("Only Us").
 Evan becomes preoccupied with Zoe and neglects Heidi, Jared, and The Connor Project.

-On one of his many visits to the Murphys, Evan finds they invited Heidi for dinner.
-She is offended to learn they want to give Connor's college fund to Evan.
+On one of his many visits to the Murphys, Evan finds Zoe invited Heidi for dinner.
+The Murphys reveal they want to give Connor's college fund to Evan, offending Heidi that Evan would discuss her money troubles with others.
 At home, Heidi and Evan fight, with Evan telling her he has found family in her absence.
 Heidi, Alana, and Jared converge in Evan's conscience, compounding his guilt and doubt over his decisions ("Good for You").
-Evan debates with the vision of Connor about whether he should tell the truth ("For Forever" [Reprise]).
+Evan debates with the vision of Connor about whether he should tell the truth, where it’s revealed that Evan intentionally fell from the tree in his own suicide attempt ("For Forever" [Reprise]).